remear/blog/source/_posts/2013-09-07-i-asked-for-a-t-shirt-i-got-a-job.markdown

 Can a person really be happy at their job?
 As I pondered this question over several months, I have to admit that I was arriving at a conclusion of no. I had what I would call a good job.
 I made decent money.
 The benefits were all right.
 My bills were getting paid.
 I was living moderately comfortably.
 Something was lacking though.
 I began to notice I wasn't happy.
 I enjoy writing software.
 I feel fortunate to have my interests coincide with my profession.
 I very much enjoy being creative and taking pride in my work.
 That makes me happy.
 So why wasn't I?

 I was working for a "closed" company.
 One in fact that practices stacked ranking.
 A company that prohibits contributing work back to open source projects.
 A company that places no value on developer involvement in feature planning and expects developers to just code what they ask for.
-One where all the credit for a successful feature addition would go to the project manager and all the credit for a problem or failure to the developer.
+One where all the credit for a successful feature addition would go to the project manager and all the blame for a problem or failure to the developer.
 Such an environment was crushing my creativity, and that is something I refuse to lose.

 ### Pursuing a creative outlet